More than just a stadium…

 It used to be the case that between matches, stadiums became empty soulless shells, only springing back to life at 3pm every Saturday.
 Not any more: stadiums are now multi-purpose venues attracting visitors and businesses year-round.
 Match-day revenue is still vital to financial viability, but the goalposts have changed; it is no longer acceptable to sell the ticket and a pie and be done with it.
 While ‘real fans’ (and Roy Keane in particular) scoff at the much-maligned ‘prawn-sandwich brigade’, there’s no doubting their financial worth to the club

 Food, drink and merchandise sales, as well as the high prices charged for executive boxes providing comfier seats and prime views, all serve to exaggerate the gap between the top clubs and those trying to keep pace.
 When new stadiums are constructed, it’s no coincidence that box numbers go up, along with the capacity, as clubs seek to eke out every last penny from their supporters.
 Take, for example, the differences in revenue between two close London rivals: Arsenal and Tottenham.
-While in recent years there has been little to separate them on the pitch, with Arsenal still clinging on to the bragging rights (just about), the gulf in match-day receipts is massive, largely because of the stadium and its facilities.
-Arsenal posted income of just over £100m for the year ending 2015 for gate receipts and match-day income, Spurs came in at under half that: £41m.
-Tottenham are hoping to significantly reduce this deficit, and ideally surpass it, when they move into their new 61,000 capacity stadium in August 2018.
+While in recent years there has been little to separate them on the pitch, the gulf in match-day receipts has been traditionally massive, largely because of the stadium and its facilities.
+In the year ending 2015, Arsenal posted income of just over £100m for gate receipts and match-day income, Spurs came in at under half that: £41m.
+Fast forward to today, with Tottenham’s on-field endeavours enable great off-field profit, the two clubs’ finances are more or less identical with total revenues for the 2017/2018 season at £381m for Tottenham and £380m for Arsenal.

 Turning to more legalistic topics: local councils have historically sought to gain as much advantage as possible for their constituents by trading planning permissions for planning obligations.
 The usual procedure for this is by way of section 106 agreements, though it is a tricky balancing act to pull off.
 Section 106 agreements are not as wide-reaching as they once were however and, generally, a council would not want to scare off a club by attempting to impose onerous or overly costly conditions or obligations for fear that they relocate to a more viable area.
 Two contrasting examples here are Tottenham’s strong bargaining position as against Millwall’s more precarious situation.
 Tottenham are located in a deprived area (within the wider borough of Haringey in north London) and the council was reportedly desperate to accommodate the club at, or near, its current location rather than risk it moving to neighbouring Enfield, or to the Olympic Stadium (now better known as London Stadium), the home of West Ham.
 Tottenham were therefore able to negotiate a more advantageous planning permission with Haringey.
-Millwall on the other hand, while also in a relatively deprived area, are embroiled in a bitter, and increasingly vitriolic, battle with Lewisham council and the owners of “Renewal”, the offshore development company behind the wider regeneration scheme taking place in the borough.
-This means that Millwall have fewer cards to play.
+Millwall on the other hand, while also in a relatively deprived area, have been embroiled in a bitter, and increasingly vitriolic, battle with Lewisham council and the owners of “Renewal”, the offshore development company behind the wider regeneration scheme taking place in the borough.
+This means that Millwall had fewer cards to play.
 Relocation to north Kent had been mooted as an alternative as the club struggled to overcome what many see as nepotism; reports of extremely close ties between the Labour party, the council and Renewal had seen the developer’s plans progress disconcertingly smoothly given the upheaval planned.
-Thankfully at the time of writing, Millwall appear to have had a stay of execution: the acrimonious compulsory purchase order (“CPO”) battle between the club, Lewisham council and Renewal has been called off and it appears that Millwall will stay put for the time being.
-The connection between a football club and its local community has proven strong enough this time.

 Mind the community